Independent

 From the Editor

 I started The Warrantyist after a denied AC claim and three hours of Reddit threads.
 The answers I needed were not in top Google results.
 They were in fine print, class action filings, and stories buried eight comments deep in consumer forums.
+The FTC's consumer guidance on warranties is the clearest public primer on your rights, but it does not teach you how to fight a denial.

 This is the publication I wished existed.
 Warranties are promises.
 We report on who keeps them.

-— Adam Messick, Editor
+— David Keppler, Editor